WebSVG/next-svg/README.md

 ## Limitations
 * in Chrome touch generates : "Intervention unable to preventdefault inside passive event"
 * timeout of 1 ms needed for second Modal open otherwise svg is undefined
-* panzoom lib cannot act on shadow svg documents therefore it is accepted to rely on javascript dynamic loading of svg instead of the `embed` or `object`
+* panzoom lib cannot act on shadow svg documents so cannot be used with svgs within `object`.
+As injecting svgs in the same page can corrupt ones using global styles defines, panzoom can only handle one document per pag e.g. in a Modal.
 # Code description
 ## working sample
 * `inline.js` : using `panzoom` and `react-inlinesvg`.